andrea-germano/dermaself-poc/README.md

 ### 5) Assets & weights
 Download the files required by 3DDFA‑V3 into `ddfa_v3/assets/` (models, landmark indices, etc.).
 - For **Step 3 – Anonymization** you need **`face_model.npy` (or `.npz`)** with the key **`'u'`** (mean face coordinates).
-- See `ddfa_v3/assets/README.md` for links to the weights.
+- See `ddfa_v3/assets/README.md` for links to the weights and to obtain more information on what you need.

 ---